Showing posts sorted by date for query mathematician. Sort by relevance Show all posts

 World's Most Interesting Mathematician

 Angela Tabiri, a young mathematician from Ghana, in July captured global attention by winning the title, World’s Most Interesting Mathematician.
 Here is her story!
-This accolade was bestowed upon her by The Big Internet Math-Off, a competition held in the US last July.
+This accolade was bestowed upon her by The Big Internet Math-Off, a competition held last July.
 Here is a link to the finals in the competition in which Angela's winning entry is included.

 Sunday, July 7, 2024